KlaudioF/Aura/README.md

 • Shall demonstrate basic understanding of Raspberry Pi I/O o Configure LED on breadboard
 -Done
-o Blink LED -How often will it blink?
+o Blink LED
+-How often will it blink?
 It will blink every second forever (after staying on for 10 seconds and staying off for 10 seconds).
 -What color will the LED be?
 The color of the LED will be red.
+-What GPIO?
+GPIO 19

 • Shall demonstrate basic understanding of Pygame o Add a random rectangle to the center of the game screen